thunderbird/webext-docs/index.rst

 ======================================

 `Thunderbird add-on developer documentation`__
   Find information about creating and updating extensions for Thunderbird.
-Includes getting-started-tutorials and collections of helpful articles and guides.
+Includes getting-started-tutorials and a collection of helpful articles and guides.

 `Thunderbird add-on developer community`__
   Learn how to get in touch with other add-on developers, to ask questions and to share knowledge.